 |Object Name:||Time Recording Clock|

 This Clocking Machine was found in abandoned in an electricity sub-station on the Rochester site.
 Apparently all the really good ones had been taken to turn into miniature pendulum clocks for home use!
-The dial is not the original and the clocking mechanism is broken however the clock keeps excellent time and has an 8 day movements,.
+The dial is not the original and the clocking mechanism is broken however the clock keeps excellent time and has an 8 day movement.
 The clock was almost certainly used when the site was Short Brothers and therefore dates to the 1930’s.
-The clock could well be a National Time Recorder type although it has no markings.
-This type of clock was by far the most widely used and successful type of time recorder, the same basic design remained in use for nearly a century.
+The clock inscription of G.B.T.R.
+Ltd indicates that this machine was made by Gledhill-Brook Time Recorders Ltd. This type of clock was by far the most widely used and successful type of time recorder, the same basic design remained in use for nearly a century.
+The Magneta clocks were not introduced until the 1960’s

 Interestingly Daniel M Cooper is credited for inventing the first card recorder which was called The Rochester in the USA in 1894.